kaidatavis/student-projects/README.md

 ## Reference
 - Two parts: citation in the main text and the references at the end of reprot.
 - Use a tool; don't create reference manually.
+  - Recommended: zotero (see details below)
+  - Use zotero for collecting and inserting citations/references
+  - We will also use zotero to share relevant papers.
+    - Add all the relevant papers to this Zotero Group Library: [Sensemaking and human-AI Teaming](https://www.zotero.org/groups/4762437/sensemaking_and_human-ai_teaming)
+    - Use Zotero tags to group the papers (don't just use all the tags Zotero automatically created)
 - If you are using Latex,
   - follow this [overleaf bibliography tutorial](https://www.overleaf.com/learn/how-to/Using_bibliographies_on_Overleaf);
   - watch my [latex tutorial](https://youtu.be/PqW8myobrPE), which includes references.